kevnlliu/kevnlliu/README.md

 **About Me**
 I enjoy programming, lifitng, and generally socializing with friends

-I am currently learning more about Web development, Computer Organization, and more about certain DevOps
+I am currently learning more about Web development, Game Theory, Optimization, and Machine Learning

 **Contact**
-I'm open to collaborating and meeting new people, so feel free to email me at kevnnliu@gmail.com anytime!
+I'm open to collaborating and meeting new people, so feel free to email me at kevinliu.ucirvine@gmail.com anytime!

 Also feel free to check out my [linkedin](https://www.linkedin.com/in/kevinnliu/)